International Phonetic Alphabet: Modifying the IPA chart

 The authors of textbooks or similar publications often create revised versions of the IPA chart to express their own preferences or needs.
-The image displays one such version.
-All pulmonic consonants are moved to the consonant chart.
-Only the black symbols are on the official IPA chart; additional symbols are in grey.
+In this image, all pulmonic consonants are moved to the consonant chart.
+Only the symbols are on the official IPA chart; additional symbols are in grey.
 The grey fricatives are part of the extIPA, and the grey retroflex letters are mentioned or implicit in the Handbook.
 The grey click is a retired IPA letter that is still in use.

 The International Phonetic Alphabet is occasionally modified by the Association.
 After each modification, the Association provides an updated simplified presentation of the alphabet in the form of a chart.
 (See History of the IPA.)
 Not all aspects of the alphabet can be accommodated in a chart of the size published by the IPA.
 The alveolo-palatal and epiglottal consonants, for example, are not included in the consonant chart for reasons of space rather than of theory (two additional columns would be required, one between the retroflex and palatal columns and the other between the pharyngeal and glottal columns), and the lateral flap would require an additional row for that single consonant, so they are listed instead under the catchall block of "other symbols".
 The indefinitely large number of tone letters would make a full accounting impractical even on a larger page, and only a few examples are shown, and even the tone diacritics are not complete; the reversed tone letters are not illustrated at all.

 The procedure for modifying the alphabet or the chart is to propose the change in the Journal of the IPA.
 (See, for example, December 2008 on an open central unrounded vowel and August 2011 on central approximants.)
 Reactions to the proposal may be published in the same or subsequent issues of the Journal (as in August 2009 on the open central vowel).
 A formal proposal is then put to the Council of the IPA – which is elected by the membership – for further discussion and a formal vote.

 Many users of the alphabet, including the leadership of the Association itself, deviate from its standardized usage.